The Stepping Stone

 The Stepping Stone is a 1916 American silent drama film, directed by Reginald Barker and Thomas H. Ince.
 It is a lost film.

 Plot

-Mary Beresford (Boland) is the wife of unambitious law clerk Al Beresford (Beresford).
+Mary Beresford (Boland) is the wife of unambitious law clerk Al Beresford (McKim).
 Thanks to Mary's tenacity and carefully calculated social-climbing, Al is promoted to the position of personal secretary of prominent financier Elihu Knowland (Keenan).
 Unfortunately, success goes to Al's head like a narcotic, and soon he has alienated everyone in New York, including Mary, who runs off for parts unknown.